BenRogersWPG/WebSearch/README.md

 ## Waiting on API Updates ⌛

+- Remove "selected text" from command palette entry title without adding a new command
 - Add dynamic sub context menu to right click menu containing all search engines
 - Poll site favicons and display them on the search engine submenu
-- Remove "selected text" from command palette entry title

 ## Requirements 📦